Bella and Samuel Spewack

-Bella (25 March 1899 – 27 April 1990) and Samuel Spewack (16 September 1899 – 14 October 1971) were a husband-and-wife writing team.
+Bella (25 March 1899 – 27 April 1990) and Samuel Spewack (16 September 1899 – 14 October 1971) were a writing team.

-Samuel, who also directed many of their plays, was born in Ukraine.
+Samuel, who also directed many of their plays, was born in Bachmut, Ukraine.
 He attended Stuyvesant High School in New York City and then received his degree from Columbia College.

 Lives and careers

 The oldest of three children of a single mother, Bella Cohen was born in Bucharest, Romania and with her family emigrated to the Lower East Side of Manhattan when she was a child.
 After graduation from Washington Irving High School, she worked as a journalist for socialist and pacifist newspapers such as the New York Call.
 Her work drew attention from Samuel, working as a reporter for The World, and the couple married in 1922.
 Shortly afterwards, they departed for Moscow, where they worked as news correspondents for the next four years.

 After returning to the United States, they settled in New Hope, Pennsylvania.
-In the latter part of the decade, Samuel wrote several novels, including Mon Paul, The Skyscraper Murder, and The Murder in the Gilded Cage, on his own, while the pair collaborated on plays.
-The two wrote several plays and screenplays for mostly B-movies throughout the 1930s, earning an Academy Award nomination for Best Original Story for My Favorite Wife in 1940.
+In the latter part of the decade, Samuel wrote several novels, including Mon Paul, The Skyscraper Murder, and The Murder in the Gilded Cage (which he adapted into the film The Secret Witness), on his own, while the pair collaborated on plays.
+The two wrote several plays that made it to Broadway, including 1932's Clear All Wires.
+Although that play only ran for 93 performances, they adapted it for a 1933 film.
+It later became the basis of the hit 1938 Cole Porter musical Leave It to Me!, for which the Spewacks wrote the book and which Sam directed.

+The Spewacks continued to write screenplays throughout the 1930s, earning an Academy Award nomination for Best Original Story for My Favorite Wife in 1940.
+The 1933 film The Solitaire Man was based on their 1927 play of the same name.
 They also penned a remake of Grand Hotel, entitled Week-End at the Waldorf (1945), which starred Ginger Rogers.
+In the summer of 1943, Sam accompanied Lt.
+Burgess Meredith to England to co-write the U.S. Army training film A Welcome to Britain, which educated arriving troops on cultural differences between Americans and the British.